Psychologist (clinical): job descriptions

 - Social services departments

-Vacancies are advertised in newspapers, hospital vacancy bulletins and various publications and websites, including Health Service Journal, NHS Jobs, and the psychologist appointments section of The Psychologist .
+Vacancies are advertised in newspapers, hospital vacancy bulletins, on the NHS jobs website and various other publications and websites, including Health Service Journal and the psychologist appointments section of The Psychologist.

-Clinical psychologists must also be registered with the Health and Care Professions Council (HCPC).
+You must then register as a clinical psychologist with the Health and Care Professions Council (HCPC).

-Some clinical-related work experience is usually required prior to commencing training (for example, by working as an NHS assistant psychologist).
+Some clinical-related work experience may be required prior to commencing postgraduate training (for example, by working as an assistant psychologist in an NHS clinical psychology department).
+It may be possible to gain this experience through volunteering.

 - Good research skills